-- 9.1 If your studies are terminated at the University then you must: - cease attending lectures, timetabled teaching sessions or undertaking research; - return all items and materials issued to you but owned by the University; - pay any outstanding sums owed to the University (if applicable); - cease using University facilities; and

-- move out of University halls of residence following any process set out in your accommodation licence (if applicable). - 9.2 Your obligations under these terms and conditions will continue, in particular in relation to the proportion of the Tuition Fee payable, until you have completed the above-mentioned actions. - 9.3 Other than as set out in clause 8, the termination of your studies for whatever reason (whether by you or by the University) shall not exempt or release you from your obligation to pay any fees due to the University or from complying with any other obligation under these terms and conditions which may have been required of you prior to termination of your studies. - 9.4 Except in the circumstances set out in clause 8, if your studies are terminated by the University: - the University shall be entitled to refuse to enrol you on the Course, if at the date of termination, you have not already enrolled; - the University shall be entitled to require you to stop studying on the Course, and to leave the University immediately, if at the date of termination, you have already enrolled; - you are required to immediately return the Student Identification Card which was issued to you on enrolment, and any other property held by you which belongs to the University.
+- 9.1 If you choose to formally withdraw from your Course before completion, and thus terminate your studies and your Contract with the University, you must notify the University (via your School) clearly and promptly, and: - cease attending lectures, timetabled teaching sessions or undertaking research; - return all items and materials issued to you but owned by the University; - pay any outstanding sums owed to the University (if applicable); - cease using University facilities; and - move out of University halls of residence following any process set out in your accommodation licence (if applicable). - 9.2 Your obligations under these terms and conditions will continue, in particular in relation to the proportion of the Tuition Fee payable, until you have completed the above-mentioned actions. - 9.3 Other than as set out in clause 8, the termination of your studies for whatever reason (whether by you or by the University) shall not exempt or release you from your obligation to pay any fees due to the University or from complying with any other obligation under these terms and conditions which may have been required of you prior to termination of your studies. - 9.4 Except in the circumstances set out in clause 8, if your studies are terminated by the University: - the University shall be entitled to refuse to enrol you on the Course, if at the date of termination, you have not already enrolled; - the University shall be entitled to require you to stop studying on the Course, and to leave the University immediately, if at the date of termination, you have already enrolled; - the University will not be liable for any loss or damage of whatever nature which you may suffer as a result of any action taken by the University in its termination of your studies; and - you are required to immediately return the Student Identification Card which was issued to you on enrolment, and any other property held by you which belongs to the University.